 This upset many die-hard listeners, who used to love the more in-depth one-hour-long episodes.
 And they also began to use more human interest stories and to focus less on scientific issues.

 How can I listen to old Radiolab episodes?

-Whichever app you choose to use, however, you may have to do a lot of scrolling before it will bring up the older or archived Radiolab episodes.
+However, whichever app you choose to use, you may have to do a lot of scrolling before it brings up the older or archived Radiolab episodes.

-The good news however is that if you know the title of a specific episode that you want to listen to, then you can find it very quickly if you use those apps that feature a search bar.
+However, the good news is that if you know the title of a specific episode that you want to listen to, you can find it very quickly if you use those apps that feature a search bar.